imagineLife/big-site/content/mongo/misc-agg/views.md

 db.view.count()
 db.view.distinct()
 db.view.aggregate()
+querying a view does allow _removing_ fields from the resulting query.

 ## view restrictions
 - no writes, read-only
 - no indexing
 - no renaming
 - find WITH PROJECTION are not allowed
+  - elemMatch
+  - slice
+  - meta
 - no `$text`
 - no `geoNear` or `$geoNear`